AdamKolodziejczak/OCR_Libraries_Benchmarks/README.md

 # Text Recognition using Optical Character Recognition (OCR) Libraries

 Please refer to the goolge drive here for the zipped folder of the fill project.
-Note that some files output folders and models were to large to push.

-Saved models v2 and v6 could be found in the google drive due to the size of the models.
+Saved models v2 and v6 could be found in Google Drive due to the size of the models, found [here](https://drive.google.com/drive/folders/10h6bAp6HznDMLWdoMtMbanAfwCOV7OqE).
+The main Project is the Final_Project.ipynb.

 [![Watch the video](https://youtu.be/kaecmcA4kgo)](https://youtu.be/kaecmcA4kgo)